 TalkTalk's Fast Broadband is advertised as having an average speed of 11Mbps, while its two fibre offerings come with averages of 36Mbps and 63Mbps.

 However, it's worth mentioning that if you are lucky enough to live in the city of York, you can take advantage of a new 1Gbps (1000Mbps) broadband service called TalkTalk Ultra Fibre Optic.
 Unfortunately those outside York can't get this yet.

 Neither Sky nor TalkTalk employ traffic management at peak times.
 This means your internet connection will never be artificially slowed down during busy times of the day.

 For most UK customers Sky and TalkTalk offer the same options when it comes to speed.
 However, if you live in York, TalkTalk's Ultra Fibre Optic offers ridiculously high speeds, far beyond the needs of most households, with the result that in York, TalkTalk wins by a mile.

-Sky's two fibre packages both come on an 18-month contract, and again, come with line rental but no inclusive calls.
-The set-up fee for Sky's fibre packages is more expensive.
+Sky's fibre package comes on an 18-month contract, and again, comes with line rental but no inclusive calls.
+The set-up fee for Sky's fibre packages is generally more expensive.